5 Ways To Use The New Approach To Delegation featured image

 High performers are not in your organization for the coffee.

 If you have lousy coffee and a good boss, life is pretty good.
 If you have GREAT coffee and a lousy boss, life is NOT.
-Said differently, people quit bosses, rarely the organization.
+Said differently, people quit bosses—rarely do they quit the organization as a whole.

 Everyone knows that high performers are valuable, but recent research reveals that high performers are up to eight times more productive than average ones.